hrbrlife/INSTAKYC_SCREENING/README.md

 The `screening_service` downloads `targets.simple.csv` from the latest OpenSanctions release and caches it under `data/cache/`.
 The file is automatically refreshed every 12 hours.
 Delete the cache or call the `/healthz` endpoint to check when the data was last pulled.
+When running via Docker Compose, the service writes to the `screening_data` volume so refreshes persist between container restarts.

+### Operational checklist

+- Bootstrap the environment: `./scripts/bootstrap.sh <api-key>`.
+- Start the stack: `docker compose -f compose-mvp.yml up --build -d`.
+- Confirm the service is healthy: `docker compose ps` (look for the `healthy` status) or `docker compose logs -f screening_api` if troubleshooting.
+- Exercise the workflows using the curl snippets above.
+- Stop the stack when finished: `docker compose down` (the cached data is preserved in the named volume).

 ## Legacy prototype architecture
 The repository still contains the original docker-compose stack used during the